-Line-Style: is also known as Cross Body Salsa, as it tends to consist heavily of varations on the cross body move.
-Line-style is danced along a line, including lots of spins and flashy breaks and styling :-).
-Line Style comes in 2 flavors - On1 and On2.
+In Line (or L.A.)
+Style: is also known as Cross Body Salsa, as it tends to consist heavily of variations on the cross body move.
+In line-style is danced along a line, including lots of spins and flashy breaks and styling :-).
+In line Style comes in 2 flavors - On1 and On2.

 Cuban Salsa: no spinning, stepped turns, dancers circle round each other.
-Cuban salsa is the basis for Rueda.
+Cuban salsa is the basis for Rueda de Casino.

-OUSS teaches Line-Style On1; however all styles of Salsa are very welcome at our social nights, and you will see a mix of Line-Style, Cuban, and Rueda on any night at Anuba.
+OUSS has mainly taught In line-Style On1; however, this year we will also be teaching Cuban Salsa!
+Of course all styles of Salsa are very welcome at our social nights, and you will see a mix of In line-Style, Cuban, and Rueda on any night at Nomad.